clevelandmusicco/open-source-pedals/README.md

 If there are any deviations from the above, the README file for each pedal points that out.

 >[!IMPORTANT]
 >All Cleveland Music Co. logos and trademarks have been removed from these source files.
 The artwork we use for our commercial products is also omitted.
-This is conventient as it provides a clean starting point for modification, but it also helps to avoid potential branding conflicts or confusion.
+This is conventient because it creates a clean starting point for modification, but it also helps to avoid potential branding conflicts or confusion.
 >
->TL;DR: **USE OF CLEVELAND MUSIC CO.
-TRADEMARKS, LOGOS, OR BRANDING ON ANY HARDWARE, SOFTWARE, OR DOCUMENTATION (INCLUDING DESIGN FILES) DERIVED FROM THESE MATERIALS WITHOUT EXPRESS CONSENT FROM CLEVELAND MUSIC CO.
-IS NOT PERMITTED.**
+>Use of Cleveland Music Co. trademarks, logos, or other branding on any hardware, software, or documentation (including design files) derived from these materials without express written consent from Cleveland Music Co. is not permitted.

 ### `eagle` directory files